SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-27-today-i-got-shot-a-sixth-time.md

   </p>&mdash; Andy Kim (@AndyKimNJ) <a href="https://twitter.com/AndyKimNJ/status/1440374802460536843?ref_src=twsrc%5Etfw">September 21, 2021</a>
 </blockquote>
 <script async src="https://platform.twitter.com/widgets.js"></script>

-So if &mdash; for some exceptionally obscure reason &mdash; you wish to do me a favor, go out and get vaccinated.
+So if &mdash; for some exceptionally obscure reason &mdash; you wish to do me a favor, then go out and get vaccinated.
 You can make an old man happy by telling me about in the comments below (or not, as you please).
 But really: get vaccinated.
 Try not to die.

 Too many people have taken the other path already.
 I just can't take it any more, watching people die needlessly.